sqlmapproject/sqlmap/Usage.md

 ## Brute force

-These options can be used to run brute force checks.
+These switches can be used to run brute force checks.

 ### Brute force tables names